(See their photos below)

 Dam:

 Nireno Harbour Views, aka "Sydney," is the dam.
 She is almost two years old.
 I imported "Sydney" from my breeder friend in Australia, at Nireno Kennels.
-They have amazing corgis who win competitions worldwide, and Sydney and her littermate Clancy are my second and third imports from Nireno Kennels!
+They have amazing corgis who compete very successfully worldwide.
+Sydney and her littermate Clancy are my second and third imports from Nireno Kennels!
 "Sydney" has a tail, so I can't compete in conformation events in the USA with her, but she is a wonderful addition to my breeding program.
 Her tail is really quite pretty!
 It's a shame that Pembrokes must have docked or bob tails to be shown in conformation events in America; I really think it should be optional.
 But that's just my opinion, so don't shoot me.
 ALL the pups in this litter will have docked tails.

 "Sydney" is a very sweet, playful girl and gets along well with other dogs, cats, kids and people.